MIRA-KUMAR/emotion-server-analysis/README.md

       a.
 The CSV file is read through Pandas library and 'tweet_id' attribute is dropped.
 The dataframe is converted to a NumPy record array.
          Append the labels in 'y' attribute and appending the subsentences or phrases in 'x' attribute with number of occurances.

-  2. The x and y datasets are split into training and test datasets using <mark> train_test_split </mark> function.
+  2. The x and y datasets are split into training and test datasets using **train_test_split** function.